Improving SRTD Testing

 II.
 Cable Whip Reduced: 6 Oct/min; Sweep Up; Minimal cable whip

-26 aluminum beams were tested (13 with phase tracking and 13 with peak tracking).
-The sweep rate of 6 Oct/min and sweep-up methodology used in this experiment probably did not produce as accurate a resonance frequency and phase value as could have been determined with a slower sweep rate.
+Twenty-six aluminum beams were tested: 13 with phase tracking and 13 with peak tracking.
+Most likely, this experiment’s sweep rate of 6 Oct/min and the sweep-up methodology did not produce as accurate of a resonance frequency and phase value as a slower sweep rate could have been determined.

 Table 2.
 Comparison of failure time for a 6 Oct/min sweep up.